 How to Make the Most of Your College Interview

 The interview is arguably the most nerve-wracking part of the college applications process.
-Unlike your personal essays or your standardized test scores, you haven’t had months to strategize on, make corrections to, and perfect your performance in your interview.
+Unlike your personal essays or standardized test scores, you haven’t had months to strategize, revise, and perfect your performance in your interview.
 The interview process can feel startling in comparison to the measured and tactical pace of the rest of a college application.
-Usually, when students think about their interview, anxiety is a more common response than excitement (and understandably so!).
-However, an interview shouldn’t consist just of a stone-faced alumni asking you to clearly and eloquently explain why you’re a perfect fit for their school; it’s an opportunity for you to learn whether the school is the right fit for you, and it can be as informative for you as the interviewee as it is for the interviewer.
+Usually, when students think about their interview, anxiety is more common than excitement (and understandably so!).
+However, an interview shouldn’t consist just of a stone-faced alumni asking you to clearly and eloquently explain why you’re a perfect fit for their school; it’s an opportunity for you to learn whether the school is the right fit for you, and it can be as informative for you as it is for the interviewer.

 Though they may seem daunting and massively significant at the time, interviews are not actually an extremely important component of the applications process.
 Yes, an abysmal interview can significantly harm your chances of admission, and yes, an outstanding interview can give you a boost, but unless your interview is exceptional in some way (good or bad), it likely will not be a make-or-break factor in your admissions decision.
 That being said, the interview is certainly not inconsequential.

-At the end of your interview, and perhaps even throughout it, your interviewer will ask if you have any questions regarding any aspect of the school they are interviewing you for.
-Even if you’ve been dreaming of attending this school since you were 10 and you’re sure you already know every possible thing there is to know about it, it’s still strongly advised that you come prepared with at least a couple of questions.
+At the end of your interview, and perhaps even throughout it, your interviewer will ask if you have any questions regarding the college in question.
+Even if you’ve been dreaming of attending this school since you were 10, having researched every available detail online, it’s strongly advised that you come prepared with at least a couple of questions.

-Asking questions at an interview is important for manifold reasons: it demonstrates strong interest, provides you with a former student’s perspective, gives you an invaluable opportunity to learn more about the school, and helps you determine whether this university is actually the right place for you to spend the next four years.
-The knowledge you gain from an alumni can be vastly different than that touted by the school on their website, on brochures, or in presentations.
+Asking questions at an interview is important for myriad reasons: it demonstrates strong interest, provides you with a former student’s perspective, gives you a unique opportunity to learn more about the school, and helps you determine whether this university is actually the right place for you to spend the next four years.
+The knowledge you gain from an alumni can be vastly different than that touted by the school on their website, in brochures, or during presentations.
 You can ask your interviewer about anything from academics to athletics to student life, and you’ll usually receive a response with a level of candor and a unique viewpoint not often conveyed through school-sanctioned promotional materials.

-While the information you may read about a school through promotional materials or in official presentations to prospective students is often quantitative in nature, boasting a huge number of majors or impressive admissions statistics, an alumni’s point of view can be more qualitative.
+While the information you may read about a school through promotional materials or in official presentations is often quantitative in nature, boasting major specifics or impressive admissions statistics, an alumni’s point of view will provide more qualitative insights.
 As both a student who has attended the school in question and an alumni who has been qualified to interview applicants, they have an intimate knowledge of not only the numbers and figures you read about in pamphlets, but what life is actually like at the school.
 While it’s probably not advisable to ask your interviewer about whether you can rely on grade inflation to boost your GPA or what fraternity has a reputation for throwing the best parties, you can ask questions that you might not find answers to on the polished homepage of your top choice school’s website.
-For example, if you’re interested in participating in protests on campus, you can ask whether the culture of the school is generally geared towards activism or whether students keep more to themselves on political issues, and how the school’s administration usually responds to cases of student protests, or what their institutional memory looks like with regards to such events.
+For example, if you’re interested in participating in protests on campus, you can ask whether the culture of the school is generally geared towards activism or whether students keep more to themselves on political issues.
+You might also ask how the school’s administration usually responds to cases of student protests, or what their institutional memory looks like with regards to such events.